Quarterly ยท Violation history ยท ORSM Phase 2

 Quarterly six-factor survival-pressure narrative.

-Florida restaurant operators face six stacked pressure factors this quarter: composite SPI score 38 of 100.
-The six factors are labor, tourism, seasonal volatility, cost, concept saturation, and rent.
-External factor feeds are not present in output, so this issue uses named DBPR and atlas proxies instead of inventing unavailable inputs.
+Florida restaurant operators face seven stacked pressure factors this quarter: composite SPI score 26 of 100.
+The seven factors are regulatory pressure (Phase 2 ORSM), labor, tourism, seasonal volatility, cost, concept saturation, and rent.
+Regulatory pressure is fed by live ORSM baseline scores; the other six use named DBPR and atlas proxies until external feeds land.

 Share + credit: f Facebook ๐• Post in LinkedIn โ†‘ Reddit โœ‰ Email Please credit RiskyEats / FRI Analytics when sharing.